-- The Head, Deputy Head or Deputy in Training will be on door duty and a class teacher will be in the hallway to greet your child and when required Miss Rachel or Miss Emer.
+- The Head, Deputy Head or Deputy in Training will be on door duty and a class teacher will be in the classroom to greet your child and, when required, Miss Rachel or Miss Emer.

 - Parents must inform us if they are collecting at an undesignated time and they will need to wait at the front door, until a member of staff can bring their child to them.

-- Our Pippa Pop-ins team may wear a visor on door duty to greet parents if they wish.
-Visors maybe worn when a child displays COVID-19 symptoms, when a Teacher would have to wear full PPE.
+- Our Pippa Pop-ins team may wear a mask or visor to greet parents if they wish.

-- If a child is symptomatic (e.g. cough, fever etc) – then a PCR test is needed – PHE advise the parent, for a child under 5, to call 111 – more info can be found at: https://www.nhs.uk/conditions/coronavirus-covid-19/symptoms/coronavirus-in-children/
+- If a child is symptomatic (e.g. cough, fever etc) – then a LFT or PCR is advised – PHE advise the parent, for a child under 5, to call 111 – more info can be found at: https://www.nhs.uk/conditions/coronavirus-covid-19/symptoms/coronavirus-in-children/

 Morning Session Drop Off 8.00 am - 9.15 am